vpadman1/CourtCounter/README.md

 Android Project

-this application helps in counting the scores of each two teams. helps identify how many
+this application helps in counting the scores of two teams. helps identify how many

 free throws